Tudat/tudat/tutorials/tudatFeatures/propagationSetup/simulatorCreation.rst

    - :literal:`propagatorSettings`

-      :class:`PropagatorSettings` contains the settings that defines how the orbit is propagated, as described in :ref:`tudatFeaturesPropagatorSettings`.
+      :class:`SingleArcPropagatorSettings` contains the settings that defines how the orbit is propagated, as described in :ref:`tudatFeaturesPropagatorSettings`.

+   - :literal:`StateScalarType`

+      Template argument used to set the precision of the state, :literal:`double` by default.
+For some application where a high precision is required this can be changed to e.g. :literal:`long double` (see :ref:`tudatFeaturesTimeStateTemplates`).

+   - :literal:`TimeType`

+      Template argument used to set the precision of the time, :literal:`double` by default.
+For some application where a high precision is required this can be changed to e.g. :class:`Time` (see :ref:`tudatFeaturesTimeStateTemplates`).

 .. class:: MultiArcDynamicsSimulator